 On the other hand, by the turn of the next decade the number of nights on campingsites had fallen to 5 million (1991).
 This may not be entirely correct as I will discuss in the next section.
 It all has to do with a rising number of caravans.

-This blog entry is part of a longer article in five sections about campsites in Norway during the last 50 years.
+You have read the story of campsites in Norway (part 3).
+This entry is part of a longer article in five sections about campsites in Norway during the last 50 years.

 Les artikkelserien om campingplasser på den norskpråklige delen av dette nettstedet.